Train routes: Click for larger map |

 -

 Between Cairo & Alexandria it's normally easy to buy 1st class tickets on the day of travel or the day before.
-If you find a particular train fully-booked, there will almost always be seats available on another one.
+If you find a particular train or class fully-booked, there will almost always be seats available on another train or in another class.
+Availability is not normally a problem.

 Between Cairo & Luxor or Aswan it's better to book a few days ahead, although you may well find seats available at least on some trains if you book on the day or the day before.